 I was a PhD student at Maastricht University from September 2017 until September 2020.
 I also graduated at Maastricht University by completing the Master’s programme in Economic and Financial Research.
 My main fields of interest are Epistemic Game Theory and Behavioural Economics.
 I am mainly interested in studying how people’s expectations and beliefs can shape their preferences and decision processes.
 During my PhD-project I have more particularly focused on the field of Psychological Game Theory.
 Different layers in preferences and limits to rationality may also lead to different modes of reasoning and thus different decisions.
 As such, I believe studying the intersection of Epistemic Game Theory and Behavioural Economics to be of much importance in giving further context to experimental and empirical findings.

 Christian Nauerz, Ph.D.

-I completed my PhD in 2016.
+I completed my PhD in 2016 at Maastricht University.
 I am very much interested in the intersection of Epistemic Game Theory, Experimental Economics and Bounded Rationality.
-With the tools of Epistemic Game Theory I model boundedly rational agents and try to understand what the resulting model says about the agents’ reasoning process.
+With the tools of Epistemic Game Theory I model boundedly rational agents and tried to understand what the resulting model says about the agents’ reasoning process.
 I am curious about questions like “Which steps do agents go through to form their beliefs?” or “Do the reasoning steps implied by a solution concept correspond to what we think is a natural human approach?“.